17. In Love With Spring: My Novel Online

 “My boyfriend was supposed to help me, but he couldn’t.
 He’s in law school.”

-Simon’s face fell.
-Serves you right, Jules thought.
-Imagine Simon being attracted to someone to such a ditzy girl!
-And a fan of Bruce Springsteen, no less!
+Jules watched Simon's face crumple a little, and thought, Serves him right, how can he be attracted to this ditz?
 “Well, it’s getting late,” she said.
 “I’ll walk you to your car.”

 “Okay.
 Nice to meet you, PJ.”